cgruns4/Credit_Risk_Analysis/README.md

-# LENDINGCLUB CEDIT RISK ANALYSIS
+# LENDING CLUB CEDIT RISK ANALYSIS

 ## Overview of Risk Analysis:
  The purppose of our analysis is to apply machine learning to solve credit card risk from the LendingClub dataset.
 I will be using several different